(Last Updated 05/20/2022)

 - The nonprofit knows the standards for reconditioning the item.

-For a printable version and citations of these guidelines, download this fact sheet from Harvard Food, Law and Policy Clinic.
+For a printable version and citations of these guidelines, download this fact sheet from Harvard Law School Food Law and Policy Clinic.